simonyiszk/schdesign-logotar/README.md

 The necessary files for the database are available at this location:
 > assets/database
 ### Necessary files
-You must these files at their specifil locations:
+You must upload these files at their specifil locations:
 > **Display image:** assets/database/*parentGroup*/*groupId*/display-image.png\
 > **Downloadable SVG file:** assets/database/*parentGroup*/*groupId*/*groupId*.svg\
 > **Downloadable PNG file:** assets/database/*parentGroup*/*groupId*/*groupId*.png\